Connect with us

 Congo, République démocratique du

-Rural communities in the Democratic Republic of the Congo face steep hurdles, not least of which are armed violence, civil insecurity, poverty, acute malnutrition, limited access to natural resources and lack of basic social services.
-Ongoing violence has displaced 2.4 million people.
-FAO is working to strengthen people’s ability to produce food and earn a living – from improving access to training and resources to helping returnees and former soldiers find gainful employment in agriculture and fisheries.
-And in doing so, it hopes to contribute to peace-building and reconciliation.
+Rural communities in the Democratic Republic of the Congo (DRC) face steep hurdles, such as armed violence, civil insecurity, poverty, acute malnutrition, limited access to natural resources and lack of basic social services.
+As a result of ongoing violence, 2.6 million people are internally displaced and over 440 500 Congolese refugees have fled to neighbouring countries.
+Furthermore, given the escalation of the armed violence in the Central African Republic, the number of incoming refugees has recently increased.
+In the effort to contribute to peace-building and reconciliation, the Food and Agriculture Organization of the United Nations (FAO) is working to strengthen people’s ability to produce food and earn a living by improving access to resources and training programmes, as well as helping returnees and former soldiers find gainful employment in the fisheries and agricultural sectors.

 Protecting household food security

-Agricultural production in the Democratic Republic of the Congo has been in steady decline, despite good potential and abundant natural resources.
-Farmers, uprooted from their homes by fighting or unable to afford seeds, are missing planting seasons, while displacement, looting and disease are shrinking herds.
-Add high staple food prices and low purchasing power and it is clear just how challenging it is, especially as the country has increased food imports to meet growing demand in its main cities.
-By providing quality seed, tools and technical training, FAO is working to kick-start the country’s rural economy by helping returnees, refugees and host families produce and sell more food, as well as former soldiers build new, productive lives.
+Despite good potential and abundant natural resources, agricultural production in DRC has been in steady decline.
+Due to fighting and unable to afford seeds, farmers were uprooted from their homes, causing them to miss vital planting seasons; in addition, their herds are shrinking due to displacement, looting and disease.
+Other challenges include high staple food prices and low purchasing power given increased food imports to meet the growing demand in the main cities.
+By providing quality seed, tools and technical training, FAO is working to restore the country’s rural economy by helping returnees, refugees and host families to produce and sell more food, as well as former soldiers build new, productive lives.

 Creating income opportunities for women

-There are twice as many poor women as poor men in the Democratic Republic of the Congo.
-Limited access to inputs, land and services makes it difficult for women to earn a viable living.
+There are twice as many poor women as poor men in DRC.
+Limited access to inputs, land and services make it difficult for women to earn a viable living.
 Many are victims of sexual violence, often shunned by their families and communities.
-FAO is working with partners to create new opportunities for women in agriculture, including in processing and marketing, and helping them to access land, productive resources, technical assistance and financing.
-Farmer field and life schools, which train farmers on agricultural techniques, nutrition and HIV, have been an excellent resource for helping women affected by violence reintegrate into their communities.
+FAO is working with partners to create new opportunities for women in agriculture, including in processing and marketing, and helping them to access land, productive resources, as well as technical and financing assistance.
+Farmer field and life schools, which provide farmers with training on agricultural techniques, nutrition and HIV, have been an excellent resource for helping women affected by violence reintegrate into their communities